 dashboard image

-availability = successfull requests / total requests
+availability = successful requests / total requests

 In a second step you can prioritize the impact of the services on your business (revenue).
 A service to free users, will for instance have less impact than a service offered to premium users.